Community Criminology, Reactions to Crime, Law Enforcement/Community Interface, Informal Social Control in the Urban Residential Environment

 Over the last three plus decades I have investigated a range of topics in environmental psychology, urban sociology, law and human behavior, criminology, and criminal justice.
 Just some of the topics investigated have been: reactions to crime like fear of crime; informal resident-based control linked to local social and territorial dynamics; community perceptions of police; links between gentrification and crime; ecological variation in jury turnout; community corrections; spatial and temporal variation in intra-metropolitan crime patterns; juvenile delinquency; and the incivilities thesis or “broken windows” theory.
 My research has been funded by the National Science Foundation, the National Institute of Mental Health, the National Institute of Justice, and others.
-This work has resulted in over 70 refereed publications in social science journals and over 30 book chapters.
+Most recent externally funded research activities investigate changing crime patterns across the Philadelphia metropolitan region in the first decade of the 21st Century; provide input to the Consultant overseeing the settlement agreement involving the Chicago Police Department, City of Chicago, and ACLU-Illinois; and examine impacts of different types of police interventions in predicted small-scale high-crime locations.

 - Taylor, R. B. (2015).
 Community Criminology: Fundamentals of Spatial and Temporal Scaling, Ecological Indicators, and Selectivity Bias.
 New York: NYU Press.